 Conduct Council Hearing

-The Assistant Dean of Students, or designee, may also decide to resolve an issue through a Conduct Council Hearing.
+The Dean of Students, or designee, may also decide to resolve an issue through a Conduct Council Hearing.
 Conduct Council is comprised of two faculty and/or staff and two students, and hears various student conduct cases.
 The Conduct Council hearing is designed to review information and determine the student’s level of responsibility.
 Students will be required to appear before the Conduct Council to discuss their involvement and determine responsibility for the alleged violations.